ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Creating a volume group for GRS
 {: #create-vol-grp}

 A volume group is a {{site.data.keyword.powerSys_notm}} managed resource.
 By using the volume group, you can enable, disable, and manage a storage replication consistency group.
-The volume group contains the volumes that must be recovered during disaster.
+The volume group contains the volumes that must be recovered during a disaster.
 You can add the replication-enabled volumes to a volume group.
 A replication-enabled volume can be a part of only one volume group at any time.
 In addition, all volumes in a volume group must be a part of the same storage pool.